AlexNabokikh/windows-playbook/README.md

     - Ensure Desktop icons are removed.
   - **General**
     - Ensure configured hostname selected by the user is set.
-    - Ensure remote desktop services configured.
+    - Ensure remote desktop services are configured.
-    - Ensure sound scheme set to 'No sounds'.
+    - Ensure the sound scheme is set to 'No sounds'.
     - Ensure the power plan selected by the user is set.
     - Ensure Windows updates are selected by the user installed.
     - Ensures mouse acceleration is disabled.
+- **Terminal Settings**
+  - Ensures [oh-my-posh](https://ohmyposh.dev/) with the theme chosen by the user is set as a default PowerShell theme engine.

 ## Installation